averbraeck/dsol/docs/1-getting-started/example-event.md

 is the code that will be executed when the 'reset' button is pushed in the GUI.
 When the button is pushed, the entire application is re-created, including the GUI, the statistics, the graphs, and the animation (if any).
 In this case, the `TabbedParameterDialog` is only shown once.
 When the parameters have been set the first time, they are reused after a reset with the line: `model.setInputParameterMap(this.inputParameterMap);`

-The complete code for the `MM1Panel` class that takes care of displaying the graphs is given below:
+The complete code for the `DesQueueingPanel` class that takes care of displaying the graphs is given below:

 ```java
 public class DesQueueingPanel extends DsolPanel